-An area in south-west Scotland at the heart of a major surge of Phytophthora ramorum on larch in 2013 was designated* as a Management Zone (shown by the red outline on the map below – illustrative only).
+An area in south-west Scotland at the heart of a major surge of P. ramorum on larch in 2013 was designated* as a Management Zone by the Plant Health (Forestry) (Phytophthora ramorum Management Zone) Order 2014.
 Within this zone the disease was too advanced to stop its spread within the area, so efforts have been focused on tackling new outbreaks in Scotland outside the Management Zone.

-Statutory Plant Health Notices
+Statutory Plant Health Notices (SPHNs)

-Statutory Plant Health Notices (SPHNs) are issued requiring the felling of infected larch stands and susceptible hosts within a 250 metre buffer zone everywhere in Scotland outside the Management Zone.
-No SPHNs are issued inside the Management Zone, in order to allow the phased removal of larch within the capacity of the forestry sector to harvest and process the timber.
+SPHNs are issued requiring the felling of larch trees infected with P. ramorum plus larch within a 250 metre buffer zone everywhere in Scotland outside the Management Zone.
+SPHNs for P. ramorum are generally not issued inside the Management Zone, in order to allow the phased removal of larch within the capacity of the forestry sector to harvest and process the timber.

 Wood movement and processing licences